MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - AvePoint: New signups will be disabled.

 ### V1.13.10 (March 24, 2020)

- Deploy to production: A backend release with a new feature and potential performance fix.
+A backend release with a new feature and potential performance fix.

 #### User/Support Impact
 - User: Unique permissions from items within a Dropbox Team Folder will now be moved to the destination.